kwayeke/web-git/README.md

       http://vsoch.github.io/web-git?version=2

 The default version number is defined in the `version` variable under the field "default" and it is the value 1.

+## commands
+All other commands, meaning variables in the URL, will be run in the sequence provided.
+For example, if you do an `add` and then a `delete` operation for the same entry, it will be added and deleted.
+If you do `delete` and then `add` you are going to trigger an error.

 # Database Schema
 The default schema used for the initially created database is defined in [js/schema.js](js/schema.js), and it's a simple list of tables, each of which has a name and fields: